UNDP's approach to sustainable procurement for health products

-UNDP is committed to working in partnership with manufacturers to meet the demand for a better social and environmental due diligence in pharmaceutical manufacturing and procurement.
-The UNDP environmental and social Sustainability Scorecard initiative leverages on the UNDP health procurement architecture within its signed long-term agreements and contract management process.
+UNDP is committed to working in partnership with manufacturers to meet demand for better social and environmental due diligence in pharmaceutical manufacturing and procurement.
+The UNDP environmental and social sustainability scorecard initiative leverages the UNDP health procurement architecture within its signed long-term agreements and contract management process.
 By strategically selecting health products of high-volumes, this approach encourages manufacturers to follow sustainability manufacturing criteria under the UNDP Sustainable Health Procurement Programme, as part of the ongoing procurement contracts.

-UNDP has designed an environmental and social Sustainability Scorecard initiative, as specified within the suppliers’ contract, requires manufacturers to provide comprehensive information, data and supporting documentation of manufacturing facilities.
+UNDP has designed an environmental and social sustainability scorecard initiative, which, as specified within the suppliers’ contract, requires manufacturers to provide comprehensive information, data and supporting documentation about manufacturing facilities.

 The questionnaire enquires information is in the following areas:

-The provided information is compiled in a UNDP Sustainability Scorecard where the information is regularly reviewed to identify opportunities to include incrementally environmental sustainability within pharmaceutical manufacturing facilities and processes.
+The information provided is compiled in a UNDP Sustainability Scorecard and regularly reviewed to identify opportunities to include environmental sustainability within pharmaceutical manufacturing facilities and processes.
 Through the collection of relevant data on suppliers’ environmental practices, it is possible to establish and monitor the baseline of adopted environmental criteria.
-A continuous two-way dialogue is engaged with manufacturers to discuss challenges and potential for improvements in the pharmaceutical manufacturing, therefore setting incremental industry best practices.
+A continuous two-way dialogue is opened with manufacturers to discuss challenges and potential for improvements in pharmaceuticals manufacturing, therefore setting incremental industry best practices.

 The Global Fund and the new Responsible Procurement Framework.